johnboy514/landscapingwildbergamot/README.md

 ## Technologies Used

--In this project we used the following to build the site
+- In this project we used the following to build the site
  - React
  - Email.Js
  - BootStrap